alexjlockwood/AndroidDesignPatterns/_drafts/2014-11-01-activity-fragment-transitions-part1.md

   </div>
 </div>

 1. A click is detected and the developer calls `beginDelayedTransition()`, passing the scene root and a `Fade` transition as the arguments.
-The framework immediately calls the transition's `captureStartValues()` method for each view in the scene and the transition records each view's visibility in the `TransitionValues` argument.
+The framework immediately calls the transition's `captureStartValues()` method for each view in the scene and the transition records each view's visibility.
 2. After `beginDelayedTransition()` returns, the developer sets each view in the scene from `VISIBLE` to `INVISIBLE`.
-3. On the next animation frame, the framework calls the transition's `captureEndValues()` method for each view in the scene and the transition records each view's (recently updated) visibility in the `TransitionValues` argument.
+3. On the next animation frame, the framework calls the transition's `captureEndValues()` method for each view in the scene and the transition records each view's (recently updated) visibility.
 4. The framework calls the transition's `createAnimator()` method.
 The transition analyzes the start and end values of each view and notices a difference: the views are `VISIBLE` in the start scene but `INVISIBLE` in the end scene.
-The `Fade` transition uses this information to create an `Animator` that will fade each view's `alpha` property to `0f`.
+The `Fade` transition uses this information to create and return an `AnimatorSet` that will fade each view's `alpha` property to `0f`.
 5. The framework runs the `Animator` and all views gradually fade out of the screen.

 Overall, the transitions framework offers two main advantages.
 First, `Transition`s abstract the idea of `Animator`s from the developer, and as a result significantly reduces the amount of code you will need to write in your activities and fragments.
-All the developer must do is ensure the start and end values for each view are properly set and the `Transition` will do the rest.
-Second, animations between scenes can be easily changed simply by using a different `Transition` object.
+All the developer must do is set the views' start and end values and the `Transition` will automatically construct an animation based on the differences.
+Second, animations between scenes can be easily changed by simply substituting in different `Transition` objects.
 For example, **Figure 1.1** illustrates the dramatically different effects we can achieve by simply replacing our `Fade` transition with a `Slide` or `Explode`.
-As we will see in the rest of this post, these two advantages make it relatively easy to implement custom Activity Transitions in Android Lollipop (**TODO: better concluding sentence... i.e. these two advantages make transitions prime candidates for powering the activity transition APIs**).
+As we will see moving forward, these benefits will allow us to build complex Activity & Fragment transition animations with a relatively small amount of code.
+In the next few sections, we will for ourselves how this can be done using Lollipop's new Activity & Fragment transition APIs.

-### Introducing Activity Transitions in Android 5.0
+### Activity & Fragment Transitions in Android Lollipop

+Beginning with Android 5.0, `Transition`s can be used to perform more elaborate animations when switching between different `Activity`s or `Fragment`s.
+Before Lollipop, custom Activity and Fragment animations could only be specified using the [`Activity#overridePendingTransition()`][Activity#overridePendingTransition] and [`FragmentTransaction#setCustomAnimation()`][FragmentTransaction#setCustomAnimations]) methods, and were limited in that they animated the Activity/Fragment container as a whole&mdash;not the individual views inside.
+The new Lollipop APIs take this a step further, making it possible to animate views as they enter or exit the scene and allowing us to animate shared views between the two.

-Beginning with Lollipop, `Transition`s can be used to orchestrate elaborate animations between `Activity`s. (**TODO: one more sentence explaining what Activity Transitions allow us to do that wasn't possible in earlier platforms**) Before we start getting into the code, however, it will be helpful to discuss the terminology that is used in the rest of this post:
+Before we get to far into the details, it will be helpful to discuss the terminology that is used in the rest of this post (note that although the terminology below is defined in terms of Activity transitions, the exact same terminology is used for Fragment transitions as well):

 > Let `A` and `B` be activities and assume activity `A` starts activity `B`.
 We refer to `A` as the "_calling Activity_" (the activity that "calls" `startActivity()`) and `B` as the "_called Activity_".

-The Activity Transition APIs are built around the idea of _exit, enter, return, and reenter transitions_.
+The Activity transition APIs are built around the idea of _exit, enter, return, and reenter transitions_.
 In the context of activities `A` and `B` defined above, we describe the role of each as follows:

 > Activity `A`'s _exit transition_ determines how views in `A` are animated when `A` starts `B`.
 >